tcarland/alacritty-functions/README.md

-Alacritty Functions v25.03.10
+Alacritty Functions v25.03.11
 =============================

-Provides an Ansible role and additional *Bash* functions for installing and managing [Alacritty](https://github.com/alacritty/alacritty) terminals on Debian Linux-based hosts.
+Provides an Ansible role and additional *Bash* functions for installing and managing [Alacritty](https://github.com/alacritty/alacritty) terminals on Debian Linux-based hosts or MacOS (untested).

 The *Bash* functions included offers additional functionality for creating and managing profiles by defining multiple Alacritty configurations.
 This